matomo-org/developer-documentation/docs/getting-started-part-3.md

         return array_map(array('Piwik', 'translate'), self::$availableDimensionsForAggregation);
     }

-Finally in the **createRealtimeReportDimensionSetting** method, replace `MyPlugin::$availableDimensionsForAggregation` with `MyPlugin::getAvailableDimensionsForAggregation()`.
+Finally in the `createRealtimeReportDimensionSetting()` method, replace `MyPlugin::$availableDimensionsForAggregation` by `MyPlugin::getAvailableDimensionsForAggregation()`.

 #### Internationalizing report column headers

-Since we already use translation tokens in the `MyPlugin::$availableDimensionsForAggregation` field, and the column headers are set using the same data, all we have to do is use `MyPlugin::getAvailableDimensionsForAggregation` in the **configureView** report method:
+Since we already use translation tokens in the `MyPlugin::$availableDimensionsForAggregation` field, and the column headers are set using the same data, all we have to do is use `MyPlugin::getAvailableDimensionsForAggregation` in the `configureView()` report method:

     $columnTranslations = MyPlugin::getAvailableDimensionsForAggregation();
     $columnLabel = $columnTranslations[$columnToAggregate];